pact-foundation/jest-pact/README.md

 Most of the time you won't need to change these.

 A common use case for `log` is to change only the filename or the path for logging.
-To help with this, Jest-Pact provides convienience options `logDir` and `logFileName`.
+To help with this, Jest-Pact provides convenience options `logDir` and `logFileName`.
 These allow you to set the path or the filename independently.
-In case you're wondering, if you specify `log`, `logDir` and `logFileName`, the convienience options are ignored and `log` takes precidence.
+In case you're wondering, if you specify `log`, `logDir` and `logFileName`, the convenience options are ignored and `log` takes precedence.

 ### Jest Watch Mode